 '''

 /

 Define a string for selecting pic column data for author ID

 899-46-2035.

 /

 String getColumnData = "select pic from au pix where au id = '899-46-2035'";

+/

 Use set textsize to return only a single byte of column data

 to a Statement object.
 The packet with the column data will

 contain the "hidden" information necessary for creating a

 TextPointer object.

 /

 Statement stmt= connection.createStatement();

 stmt.executeUpdate("set textsize 1");

+/

-Select the column data into a ResultSet object--cast the
+Select the column data into a ResultSet object -- cast the

 ResultSet to SybResultSet because the getTextPtr method is

 in SybResultSet, which extends ResultSet.

 /

 SybResultSet rs = (SybResultSet)stmt.executeQuery(getColumnData);

 '''

 '''

 /

 Position the result set cursor on the returned column data

 and create the desired TextPointer object.

 /

 rs.next();

 TextPointer tp = rs.getTextPtr("pic");

 /

 Now, assuming we are only updating one row, and won't need

 the minimum textsize set for the next return from the server,

 we reset textsize to its default value.

 /

 stmt.executeUpdate("set textsize 0");

 '''

-Executing the update with TextPointer.sendData

-The following code uses the TextPointer object from the preceding section to update the pic column with image data in the file Anne_Ringer.gif.
+Executing the update with TextPointer.sendData The following code uses the TextPointer object from the preceding section to update the pic column with image data in the file Anne\Ringer.gif.

 '''

 /

 First, define an input stream for the file.

 /

 FileInputStream in = new FileInputStream("Anne_Ringer.gif");

 /

 Prepare to send the input stream without logging the image data

 in the transaction log.

 /

 boolean log = false;

 /

 Send the image data in Anne_Ringer.gif to update the pic

 column for author ID 899-46-2035.

 /

 tp.sendData(in, log);

+See the TextPointers.java sample in the sample2 subdirectories under your

 '''

-See the TextPointers.java sample in the sample2 subdirectories under your jConnect installation directory.
+See the TextPointers.java sample in the sample2 subdirectories under yo jConnect installation directory for more information.